Solar carport initiative

 The total cost to MSU, including the investment to connect the solar PV arrays and the contract price for electricity, will be less than what MSU would have spent on its other forms of power generation.

-- The installation of the solar carports is being funded by investors.
+- The installation of the solar carports was funded by investors.
 Investors will be paid over time by MSU purchasing the energy generated by the PV array.
 The cost of the electricity produced is established through a PPA price to purchase electricity at a fixed rate over a 25 year contract period.

 - The cost to connect the solar PV arrays to the MSU electrical system is estimated to be less than $2.5 million.